Sam5440/Genshin_Impact_Teleport/README.md

 > ![downloadnew](OtherFile/img/DownloadNew.png)
 >
-> **We Linked some of ID connect to the download link**
+> **We Linked some of ID connect to the download link.**
 >
-> **Now you just need to click hyperlink and select it again at new web to download it if it has been linked**
+> **Now you just need to click the hyperlink and select it again on the new web to download it if it has been linked**

 ## Download whole repository

 > ![download](OtherFile/img/download.png)
 >
-> **If you are unable to download successfully, please download the separately compressed package file (release,On the right side), even though it may not be the latest**
+> **If you are unable to download successfully, please download the separately compressed package file (release, On the right side), even though it may not be the latest**
 >
-> **If you use git,maybe you will meet** `Filename too long`.
+> **If you use git, maybe you will meet** `Filename too long`.
 >
 > **only press** `git config --global core.longpaths true` **to solve it.**

 ## Download each directory as a zip file

-[Click me](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/download) and Looking files which is you need at the same directory .
+[Click me](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/download) and look for the files you need in the same directory.

 Download Branch : [Sam5440/Genshin_Impact_Teleport at download](https://github.com/Sam5440/Genshin_Impact_Teleport/tree/download)